PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% /slide %}}

 {{% slide 8 "Mobile is growing rapidly" %}}
-Every year the equivelent of population of the UK is going mobile and for many the web means nothing because it is a very app centric model.
+Every year the equivalent of population of the UK is going mobile and for many the web means nothing because it is a very app centric model.
 {{% /slide %}}